CUHK-ARISE/EmotionBench/README.md

 | Overall | $\downarrow$ (-18.8) | $-$ (-0.3) | 2 |

 ## 🔧 Argument Specification
+1. `--model`: (Required) The name of the model to test.

-1. `--questionnaire`: (Required) Select the questionnaire(s) to run.
+2. `--questionnaire`: (Required) Select the questionnaire(s) to run.
 For choises please see the list bellow.

-2. `--model`: (Required) The name of the model to test.
+3. `--emotion`: (Required) Select the emotion(s) to run.
+For choises please see the list bellow.

+4. `--select-count`: (Required) Numbers of situations to select per factor.
+Defaults to 999 (select all situations).

-3. `--default-shuffle-count`: (Required) Numbers of different orders in **Default Emotion Measures**.
+5. `--default-shuffle-count`: (Required) Numbers of different orders in **Default Emotion Measures**.
 If set zero, run only the original order.
 If set n > 0, run the original order along with its n permutations.
 Defaults to zero.

-4. `--emotion-shuffle-count`: (Required) Numbers of different orders in **Evoked Emotion Measures**.
+6. `--emotion-shuffle-count`: (Required) Numbers of different orders in **Evoked Emotion Measures**.
 If set zero, run only the original order.
 If set n > 0, run the original order along with its n permutations.
 Defaults to zero.

-5. `--test-count`: (Required) Numbers of runs for a same order.
+7. `--test-count`: (Required) Numbers of runs for a same order.
 Defaults to one.

-5. `--name-exp`: Name of this run.
+8. `--name-exp`: Name of this run.
 Is used to name the result files.

-6. `--significance-level`: The significance level for testing the difference of means between human and LLM.
+9. `--significance-level`: The significance level for testing the difference of means between human and LLM.
 Defaults to 0.01.

-7. `--mode`: For debugging.
+10. `--mode`: For debugging.
 To choose which part of the code is running.

 Arguments related to `openai` API (can be discarded when users customize models):